NVlabs/FPSci/docs/experimentConfigReadme.md

     * `description` is used to indicate an additional mode for affiliated sessions (such as `real` vs `training`)
     * `closeOnComplete` signals to close the application whenever this session (in particular) is completed
     * `randomizeTaskOrder` determines whether tasks are presented in the order they are listed or in a randomized order (if specified). `randomizeTrialOrder` is treated as `randomizeTaskOrder` to preserve its historical behavior.
+    * `weightByCount` determines whether tasks are randomized proportional to their remaining count (i.e. a task with 10 repeats remaining is 10x as likely to be shown next as a task with 1 repeat remaining)
     * `blockCount` is an integer number of (repeated) groups of trials within a session, with the block number printed to the screen between "blocks" (or a single "default" block if not provided)
     * `trials` is a list of trials referencing the `trials` table above:
         * `id` is an (optional) target ID that (if specified) is used for logging purposes.
 If unspecified the `id` defaults to the (integer) index of the trial in the `trials` array.